msink/kotlin-libui/README.md

 Using this bindings you can develop cross-platform but native-looking GUI programs, written in Kotlin, and compiled to small native executable file.

+## Using

+To use this library in your project you can clone [Hello World](https://github.com/msink/hello-libui.git) application and use it as starting point.

+## Building

 Cross-platform build is automated using [Travis](https://travis-ci.org) for Linux and macOS targets, and [AppVeyor](https://ci.appveyor.com) for Windows targets.
 Just create release on GitHub, and executable files for all 3 major desktop platforms will be compiled and attached to release.